andymeneely/project-timber-wolf/rules/RULES.md

 ## Losing a Heist

 Each Heist has an objective built into it.
 If your team does not complete its objective, you do not gain the favor of the Fixer.
-No Character may level up if the objective is lost, even if those characters escaped.
 You still keep any loot that was taken.
+All players level up after a heist (see Level Up).

 **Stashed away**.
 Even if every team member is Busted, the Team Cash and known Fixers is available for the next crew.

 **Save Scumming**.
 You may replay a heist from your original conditions (i.e. restore from a previous "saved game").

 ## Winning a Heist

 If you have completed your objective, you have gained the favor of that Fixer.
-Every character who is not Busted at the end of this heist may Level Up.
+All players level up after a heist (see Level Up).

 **Sacrifices**.
 An objective can still be fulfilled even if some characters get Busted.